Comments ▾

 PlatformIO is what you graduate to when the Arduino IDE feels limiting.
 The wins:

-esp8266andesp32from one project; develop on a fast desktop, deploy to multiple device variants. - Better static analysis:
+• Multiple environments: build the same code for both esp8266 and esp32 from one project; develop on a fast desktop, deploy to multiple device variants.

 Figure 11.1 — PlatformIO.
 Photo via Wikimedia Commons (CC-licensed; see photo_credits.txt).